 What is Cybersecurity and Why is it Important for Businesses?

 Cybersecurity is a protective system against data breaches deployed by businesses on their websites and apps.
 It is important because sensitive customer data, like financial details, is stored in these online platforms, and the leakage of the same could result in big financial scams.
-According to a Gartner research, 45% of businesses will in some ways be victims of a supply chain attack, with hackers exploiting third-party vulnerabilities, by 2025.
+According to a Gartner research, in an era where 45% of organizations face supply chain problems, in some ways they will be victims of a supply chain attack, with hackers exploiting third-party vulnerabilities, by 2025.

 Furthermore, businesses themselves are at risk of intellectual property theft and reputational loss due to clone websites faking their trademarks to generate profit.
 In worst cases, businesses face legal proceedings for not being able to protect their data, with hackers making unfair use of it.